The Interior Design Process

 Initially, JRID recommends a discovery call to kick off the journey, get to know one another, plus overall expectations including timeframes.

-This 7-step process ensures a seamless execution with an Interior Designer, please read on.
+This 7-step process ensures a seamless execution, please read on.

 1 Brief Establishment.